RilianTech/wolverine.nats/README.md

 This differs from NATS JetStream's NAK with delay functionality, which is designed for consumer-side message redelivery rather than producer-side scheduled sending.
 See [NATS Server Issue #2846](https://github.com/nats-io/nats-server/issues/2846) for more details on NATS's approach to delayed message delivery.

+#### Empty Messages
+The NATS protocol supports empty messages (0 byte payload) as documented in the protocol specification.
+These are valid messages used for signaling where the presence of the message itself is the information.
+Since Wolverine requires message content for deserialization, the NATS transport skips empty messages at the subscriber level with debug logging.

 ## Architecture

 This transport follows Wolverine's standard transport patterns: